tsnellgrove/dark_castle3/doc/to_do.md

 			- use dict keys to search for item in game world (see score() )
 			- return room burt is in

-- TBD: refactor descript_dict (=> static_dict), autogen_dict (new) and dynamic_dict to Descript class with descript instantiation
-	- TBD: unify descript approach: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
-Need a consistent solution
-	- call with key and return string; will look like gs.descript(key)
-	- all autogen keys & vals live in autogen_dict and are pre-fixed with "ag_" (note: the defining feature of autogen keys = try: buffer() )
-		- Can autogen key try be incorporated into Descript method??
-	- static_dict and autogen_dict live in class; dynamic_dict is lone class attribute and is instantiated in mk_def_pkl()
-	- Use guard pattern and check in this order
-		- 1) in dynamic_dict
-		- 2) starts with "ag_" => autogen_dict (no "try", allow failure)
-		- 3) try static_dic except f"the {obj.full_name} is simple indescribable"
-	- CANCEL: create dict_class_def.py w/ StaticDict and __getattr___ (no set)
-		- CANCEL: test w/ descript_dict => start with version
-		- can compound noun methods be created?
-		- think abour 'source' and 'desination'... e.g. for take(), source = is_item in <room>.obj_scope; destination = <creature>.hand_lst
-		- need to do a detailed mapping of what is required for success in each noun_class() method
-		- this would allow give() to become a noun class method... essentially a take() initiated by burt
-		- likewise, show() becomes an examine initiated by burt
-		- TBD: change goblin re-arm result to take() rather than put_in_hand()
-		- maybe each Creature has its own description list?
-			- desc list as creature attribute ???
-		- with a default examine() response similar to "the X is not interesting"
 	- TBD: auto-gen keys
 		- TBD: consider auto-gen keys for all verb methods (probably not)
 		- TBD: Organize auto-gen keys together
 		- TBD: consider creating a separate dict for autogen keys

-	- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)
-	- DECISION: writing perspective
-		- With burt being a creature and all methods being rewritten to work with the Creature class, we have a choice
-		- in theory, any creature could be used to play the game - and each might have its own description_dict
-		- this would be fun for a short session in a single room but is not practical for extended play
-		- realistically, nearly all descriptions will be from burt's perspective
-		- but in some cases creatures will use methods to take actions and burt will *obeserve* there actions
-		- this should be enabled by mode = 'exe_creature'

 - TBD: refactor score
 	- TBD: determine max_score from summ of all possible scores?